 Recent news . . .
 (July 6th, 2015): Our work at Aklis is featured in the most recent issue of the Refuge Update, the newsletter of the U.S. Fish & Wildlife Service.

 I am the Principal Investigator of the Aklis site, in St. Croix, US Virgin Islands.
 Aklis is a large, coastal prehistoric shell midden that contains cemetery and likely habitation components, and is threatened by erosion and rising sea levels.
-Through a parternship with the U.S. Fish and Wildlife Service, and with assistance from the National Park Service, I co-direct an archaeological field school at the site with AMEC and Cobb colleague Molly Zuckerman.
-Analysis of artifacts and skeletal material will take place on the Mississippi State University campus - if you are interested in learning more about the site, volunteering in the lab, or enrolling in the field school, please contact me.
+Through a parternship with the U.S. Fish and Wildlife Service, and with assistance from the National Park Service, I have co-directed archaeological field schools at the site in 2014 and 2016 with colleagues from the Department of Anthropology and Middle Eastern Cultures at Mississippi State University.
+Analysis of archaeological materia takes place on the MSU campus; if you are interested in learning more about the site, volunteering in the lab, or enrolling in future field schools, please contact me.